maldolt/Milestone-Project/README.md

 Words(done✅)

--blank lines where words will go -words that will be used: whale, shark, fish, octopus -this is the 'word-div'
+-blank lines where words will go -words that will be used: whale, shark, starfish, jellyfish, octopus -this is the 'word-div'

 Lives(done✅)

--8 lives or maybe more -need to decrese when pressed
+-8 lives -need to decrese when pressed

 End of Game(done✅)